 Because virtual assistance is an unregulated industry and you don’t need any formal qualifications to be a VA, there is often confusion and misunderstanding in the VA Handbookers Facebook group around what being one actually entails.
 Because I’m also tired of reading articles that portray the profession as being an ‘easy side gig’, I thought I’d explain what it actually means to be a Virtual Assistant.

 What it means to be a (good) VA

 2) It’s not something that you can just ‘have a go at’ or something that brings in easy money.
-You need to be good at what you do and work hard to ensure your clients receive an impeccable service.
+You need to be good at what you do and ensure your clients receive an impeccable service.

 3) Running a business is hard work and shoddy work or mistakes should not be made if you are pitching yourself as a professional organiser.
 You wouldn’t want your electrician or hairdresser to be using you as a guinea pig to practice on – you pay them good money to know what they’re doing.